 Recording and Delivering Lectures

-- If you’d like to continue to deliver lectures to your students during the change in operating status, the best way to do so is by recording and distributing your lecture through your LMS using Kaltura.
+- If you’d like to continue to deliver lectures to your students during the change in operating status, the best way to do so is by recording and distributing your lecture through Canvas using Kaltura.
 This allows students to watch it when they are available and reduces the chances of a student missing out on the lecture.

 - Kaltura will automatically transcribe the audio into captions to ensure that the video is accessible.

 When planning to take your course remotely during a prolonged change in operating status, you will want to look at what is feasible.
 Based on the anticipated duration, what can you realistically accomplish?
 Is your original course schedule and syllabus still attainable?
 What sort of knowledge do you have of learning technologies that can be leveraged during the closure?
 What regularly occurring activities will have to be adapted or changed in order to be facilitated remotely?
 Is your hope that students will keep up with the existing reading and assignments or are you hoping to generate discussion or deliver synchronous sessions?